-Holiness Pilgrim Mission was incorporated by Richard Jackson in 1964, with ministry in Haiti.
+Holiness Pilgrim Mission was incorporated by Richard Jackson in 1964 in order to serve churches in Haiti.

 R.O.
 Scott was the next official director of the work in Haiti and organized many churches throughout the country.
 For several years he was assisted by Winfield Poe, who became the next director and served in that position for 24 years.

 Jesse Brower traveled as a mission representative for several years, visiting churches to raise support.

 Stephen Gibson has been the director since 2011.

 HPM’s ministry in Ukraine began when Dave and Twila Drummond, missionaries in Ukraine, affiliated with HPM.
 HPM currently has responsibility for churches in Knyazhichi and Nova Odessa.
 Our representatives in Ukraine have assisted the establishment of ministry training programs in more than 100 churches.